unbound-tech/tessera/encryption/encryption-ub/README.md

     - `<FILENAME>.key`
     - `<FILENAME>.pub`

-2. Create the Tessara configuration file.
+2. Create the Tessera configuration file.
     Create a file containing the Tessera configuration information.
 See [here](https://github.com/jpmorganchase/quorum-examples#experimenting-with-alternative-curves-in-tessera) for more information.

     Set the *encryptor* type to *UB*: